andy-byers/paw/README.md

 > Also see [known issues](#known-issues) for a list of known problems that will eventually be fixed.

 > This branch is being used to integrate a new register allocator, and to convert the MIR to SSA form.
-> The new register allocator uses a linear scan over the live intervals generated in a previous step.
+> The new register allocator performs a linear scan over the live intervals generated in a previous step.

 ## Timeline
-+ [ ] For loops: the Lua-style for loops aren't working so well with the new register allocator, possibly transform into a while loop.
++ [ ] For loops
+    + The Lua-style for loops aren't working so well with the new register allocator, possibly transform into a while loop.
 + [ ] Upvalues
+    + Each "version" of a variable captured in a closure must be placed in the same physical register
+    + The closure needs a stable address for all of its upvalues, until they are closed
+    + Even if there is a lifetime hole, this register cannot be reused, otherwise the closure will see the wrong value
+    + Currently, the runtime expects upvalues to be in order on the stack
+    + Idea 1: Extend the lifetime of the first "version" to cover all other versions, and fill in lifetime holes
+        + Not sure how to keep registers in order
+    + Idea 2: Put all captured variables in a special section, right after the arguments
+        + Wastes registers, but is simpler and variables stay in order

 A cute little scripting language